Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_14_arrays/mat_14.md

 3. Use loops to process arrays
 4. Pass size to functions
 5. Always initialize arrays

+---

+## Closing Story

+"Fifty variables would have been insane!"
+Tian laughed, running his barangay dues tracker.
+The array held all 50 resident ages cleanly, processed in a simple loop.

+Kuya Miguel grinned.
+"That's why arrays exist.
+Imagine tracking attendance for 200 residents, or grades for 1000 students.
+Without arrays, it would be impossible."

+Tian practiced finding the maximum age, calculating averages, searching for specific values.
+"And they're always passed by reference to functions, so changes stick.
+But I need to always pass the size too, because the function can't determine it automatically."

+"Right!
+And always remember: zero-based indexing.
+Valid indices are 0 to size minus 1.
+Go beyond that and you're accessing memory you don't own.
+That's undefined behavior: crashes, corrupted data, security holes."

+Tian nodded seriously.
+"Initialize arrays, check bounds, use constants for size, pass size to functions.
+Got it."

+"Perfect.
+Arrays are your first weapon in the Arsenal.
+Now let's upgrade to strings: arrays of characters with superpowers!"

 **Next Lesson:** Strings - Arrays of Characters